Free Kitchen Hacks eBook

 This Cajun Salmon Pasta is comprised of creamy, spicy pasta with crispy salmon sitting on top.
 Only one pot and 30 minutes are needed!

 Want to spice things up for dinner tonight?
-This One-Pot Cajun Salmon Pasta is creamy, delicious, quick, easy, and has a little kick!
+This One-Pot Cajun Salmon Pasta is creamy, quick, easy, and filling with a welcomed little kick of spice!

 Cajun Salmon Pasta Ingredients